 - Nuts: pine nuts, pecans, walnuts, hazelnuts or almond slivers

-- Sturdy fresh herbs like parsley
+- Sturdy fresh herbs like parsley or basil

 - Green onions and chive